| expand content | forums | advertise |

 Cons

-Just a simple tracker with an on/off switch - not much fuss needed
+Simple.
+Just an on/off switch - not much fuss needed

 No control over who can connect to the tracker (unless a firewall is used, advanced).
 Anyone can connect to your tracker and share their torrent IF and only IF they know your IP address and port number.
 And you wouldn't know - as uTorrent has no interface to show what is going on in the tracker!